The “Buy” Button is coming to Google shopping Results.

 I left a comment at Moz, part of which, after some research, I’d like to retract some of.
 I wrote:

-I do think that it was important to mention how Google may link together entities and treat brands in positive ways.
-However, it does look like search engineers at Google do have discussions about brands.
-There are patents at Google that mention brands and how those might be used at Google.
-One Google patent about brands that stood out to me is a pending application involving a process that we may see happen at Google+ and discusses mentions of brands in a social network.
+It was important to mention that Google may link together entities and treat brands in positive ways.
+However, search engineers at Google do appear to have discussions about brands.
+There are patents at Google that mention brands and how those might be used.
+A Google patent about brands that stood out to me is a pending application involving a process that we may see happen at Google+ and discusses mentions of brands in a social network.

 Brands Can Help with the Empty Room Problem